 Chesworth House, also known as Chesworth Place, near Horsham in Sussex, was a country house of the Dukes of Norfolk in the 15th and 16th centuries and one of the childhood homes of Katheryn Howard, fifth wife of Henry VIII.
 It was at Chesworth, and Norfolk House in London, that Katheryn engaged in the intimate relationships with Manox and Dereham that ultimately led to her downfall and execution.

-The manor of Chesworth was part of the de Braose family lads in the 13th century and subsequently was by the Mowbray and Howard families.
+The manor of Chesworth was part of the de Braose family lands in the 13th century and subsequently was held by the Mowbray and Howard families.
 By the early 14th century there was a moated manor house, probably of a courtyard plan, sited to the south of the present house.

 On the 2nd Duke’s death in 1524, his widow, Agnes Tilney, received in dower (for use in her lifetime) the family town house in Lambeth, London and twenty-four manors, of which Chesworth was the principal one.
 A young Katheryn Howard first came to stay in her step-grandmother’s care at Chesworth in 1531, spending her time between there and Norfolk House in London, until late in 1539 when she went to court.